AntonioJBT/pipeline_example/README.rst

 ################################################

 A repo to keep tests for drmaa, ruffus and cgat-core.

 Scripts and examples are from the relevant packages.
-For drmaa only PBSPro has examples.
+For drmaa, only PBSPro has examples.

-This is rather incomplete.
-You can see further examples and some installation instructions for cgat-core_ in `project_quickstart`_.
+You can see further examples of pipelines and some installation instructions in cgat-core_ and `project_quickstart`_.

 .. _`project_quickstart`: https://github.com/AntonioJBT/project_quickstart